elastic/ecs/.github/ISSUE_TEMPLATE/schema-issue.md

 ---
 name: Schema Issue
-about: "Report an issue with the ECS schema."
+about: "Report an issue with ECS."
 labels: "bug"

 ---